hisham-sa/calculator/README.md

 ## Class Details

+1 App
-1. **App** class is the entry point of the calculator program.
+class is the entry point of the calculator program.
 It interacts with the user via the `Scanner s1`  and performs the following:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzA0ODE5ODQ4LDExODE0OTg4NjUsLTQ0Nj
-MxOTE0MiwyMDQyMjc5MjA5LDQyNDU2MjkwNF19
+eyJoaXN0b3J5IjpbMTM1MDkwNTE3MCwxMTgxNDk4ODY1LC00ND
+YzMTkxNDIsMjA0MjI3OTIwOSw0MjQ1NjI5MDRdfQ==
 -->